KGD2417/FYProject/README.md

 - **Assignments & Notices**
   - Teachers can upload assignments and announcements.
   - Students can submit assignments online.

+- **Live Bus Tracking**
+  - Live Map based Bus Tracking System to provide safety for the students
+  - Parents can see where the bus is currently

 - **Parent-Teacher Communication**
   - Direct messaging between parents and teachers.
   - Notifications for updates and announcements.